Bella ciao: In popular culture

 As an internationally known hymn of freedom, it was intoned at many historic and revolutionary events.
-The song originally aligned itself with Italian partisans fighting against Nazi German occupation troops, but has since become to merely stand for the inherent rights of all people to be liberated from tyranny.
+The song originally aligned itself with Italian partisans fighting against Nazi German occupation troops, but has since come to merely stand for the inherent rights of all people to be liberated from tyranny.

 Renewed popularity

 In 2017 and 2018, the song received renewed popularity due to the singing of "Bella ciao" multiple times in the Spanish television series Money Heist.
 The character Tokyo recounts in one of her narrations, "The life of the Professor revolved around a single idea: Resistance.
 His grandfather, who had fought against the fascists in Italy, taught him the song and he taught us."
 The song is played in emblematic moments in the series as a metaphor for freedom.
-The part 2 finale is also titled "Bella ciao."

-As a result of the popularity of the series, there was a flood of music releases in 2018: